New forms of financing

 We enable fast and early action through our pooled funds to tackle the kind of crises that are often overlooked by other funding mechanisms, while our risk financing pilots are introducing humanitarians to a new way of working.

 Any Start Network member (often with their local partners) can alert the Start Network funds to a crisis anywhere in the world, irrespective of how high it is on political or media agendas.
-Organisations work together to highlight the needs of people on the round and to decide on how to help.
+Organisations work together to highlight the needs of people on the ground and to decide on how to help.
 Only by responders working together and with communities will we be able to assist greater numbers of those in need and in time-saving ways.

 Risk financing aims to ensure predictable and early funding to reducing the impact of disasters even before they hit.
 Such planning saves more lives.
 Our approach to disaster risk financing brings together the prediction of risks through scientific models, collaborative contingency planning to identify activities to be delivered ahead of time, and pre-positioned financing through a broad set of financial instruments (including contingency funds, parametric insurance, or other tools).